- As of April 1, 2023 – Tonga no longer requires COVID-19 Vaccination for foreign travelers.

 - Crew Gratuity

 Well, that’s up to you!
-Fins, mask, wetsuit and snorkel are included in the tour, but let’s be honest with one another — it’s usually better to bring your own.
+Fins, mask, wetsuit and snorkel are not included in the tour.
+Gear quickly deteriorates in Tonga during the summer months, as the humidity in Tonga is quite unbearable.
 We spend so much time on the water, nobody wants to deal with fins that sort of fit, a mask that fogs all the time, or a wetsuit that doesn’t keep you warm.
 So we strongly advise bringing your own gear.
+We have amazing fins that you can rent for $100 USD per week.

 - Wetsuit or swimsuit (We wear a 3mm full wetsuit in the water)